BCT Nearly New Sale - Information for sellers

 • Maternity equipment (no clothes)

-• Nursery equipment, baby items, cribs, baby beds
+• Nursery equipment, baby items, cribs, baby carriers, high chairs, infant baths etc

 • Bicycles, ride-on vehicles, steps

-• Clothes that are stained, too worn, have holes or buttons missing will not be entered into the sale.
+• Clothes that are stained, too worn, have holes or buttons missing will not be entered into the sale (no hiding of faults with stickers, pls)

-• No food items (e.g. baby formula), no video cassettes, and no breast-pumps.
+• NO food items (e.g. baby formula), no DVD/video cassettes, and no breast-pumps, no books

 • Mattresses must be new and in original, sealed packaging.